Many people know Colonel Sanders as the founder of Kentucky Fried Chicken (KFC).

 He had tried 1009 times before he got the perfect recipe for fried chicken.
 This fried chicken recipe he used to share it with the local one.
 Then he started travelling to houses to restaurants in the local area.
 Everyone loved fried chicken and got a positive response from all.
 He thought of selling this fried chicken recipe to the world.

-He then started travelling by car to different restaurants he cooked his fried chicken recipe on the spot.
-If the restaurant owner liked the recipe they used handshake agreement to sell Colonel’s chicken.
-There was a deal colonel had put in front of the first KFC store, for every chicken piece they sold he should receive a nickel.
+He then started traveling by car to different restaurants he cooked his fried chicken recipe on the spot.
+If the restaurant owner liked the recipe they used a handshake agreement to sell Colonel’s chicken.
+There was a deal the colonel had put in front of the first KFC store, for every chicken piece they sold he should receive a nickel.
 He used to provide packets of a secret recipe of herbs and spices to avoid them knowing the recipe.

-KFC- One of the commonly known fast food joints.
+KFC- One of the commonly known fast food joints

 By 1964, he sold the company to more than 600 outlets at $2 million to a group of investors and was also listed on the New York Stock Exchange in 1969.
 In 1976, the Colonel was ranked as the world’s second most recognizable celebrity.